 '''

 mkdirit IT_Demo

 mkdirit IT_Demo/banksimple

 putit IT_Demo/banksimple/Bank server directory/server

+Replace server directory with the full path of the directory in

+which your server is located.

 '''

-Replace server directory with the full path of the directory in which your server is located.

-7. Run the OrbixNames server, using the following command:
+Run the OrbixNames server, using the following command: ns -I nsior.ref ns -secure When OrbixNames requests a pass phrase, enter the string demopassword.

-'''

-ns -I nsior.ref

-'''